Tuhin-Patel-Personal-Projects/SpoonsApp/README.md

 6-23-2022: Added hideOptions button to toDoListViewController to allow users to hide the toolbar after they are done with it.
 Also adjusted some lines and functions to remove bugs that were a result of moving the Check off button to the toolbar.

+6-24-2022: Added an Options button to the TaskList views, with the Add and Select buttons now being added to the toolbarItems.
+The Submit button will still appear as a right bar button item, and will be replaced with the Hide Options button after it is pressed.